kefimochi/Flexbox-with-cats/Part 1/Basics.md

 ## Introducing Flexbox

-Now that all three kittens are preset in the box, it's time to have some fun and begin manipulations!
 Cats generally consider themselves to be of high esteem, so in order for them to obey, we'll have to give a command of `display: flex;` to the box kittens are in.
 Someone might wonder, "why not give it to every single cat individually instead?"
 Well, this is because the box holds higher authority over cats due to restricting the space they can move in!
 And cats — being proud aristocrats — _only_ listen to higher authority.
-Nothing will happen if you'll try to add `display: flex;` to any of the cat images; they're very stubborn.
+Nothing will happen if you'll try to add `display: flex;` to any of the cat images; they're very stubborn (More on the `why` later, it is related to `thinking outside of the box`! _pun intended_)

 What display flex will do is tell cat images to position themselves in a row and start listening to other commands.
 As you just thought, they were originally positioned in a row, so the only difference that will be noticed is a lack of space between pictures.